-To Create the Attribute Mappings
+To Create the Attribute Mapping

 - 1. On the UnboundID Synchronization Server configuration console main menu, enter the number corresponding to Attribute Mapping.
-On the Basic objects menu, enter 2 for Attribute Mapping. - 2.
-On the Attribute Map Management menu, enter 2 to create a new attribute mapping. - 3.
+On the Basic objects menu, enter the number corresponding to Attribute Mapping. - 2.
+On the Attribute Map Management menu, enter the number corresponding to Create a New Attribute Mapping. - 3.
 Select the Attribute Map that will be the container for this attribute mapping.
-For this example, enter 1 for the Directory to DB Attr Map.
+For this example, enter the number corresponding to the Directory to DB Attr Map.

+'''

 Select the Attribute Map from the following list:

-'''

-Directory to DB Attr Map
+1) Directory to DB Attr Map

-Directory to DB Groups Map
+2) Directory to DB Groups Map

 b) back

 q) quit

-Enter choice [b]: 1 '''
+Enter choice [b]: 1

+'''

 - 4. Next, select the type of attribute mapping that you want to create.
-In this example, enter 2 for Direct Attribute Mapping. - 5.
+In this example, enter the number corresponding to Direct Attribute Mapping. - 5.
 Next, enter the name of the "to-attribute" to which the entry's attribute will be mapped on the destination database server.
-For this example, enter "accountID". - 6.
+For this example, enter accountID. - 6.
 Next, enter the name of the "from-attribute" from which it will be mapped to the "toattribute" on the source directory server.
-For example, enter "accountID". - On the Direct Attribute Mapping Properties menu, review the configuration, and then type f to save the changes.
+For example, enter: accountID. - 7.
+On the Direct Attribute Mapping Properties menu, review the configuration, and then type f to save the changes.